AxdeKlerk/SLP/DEBUGGING.md

 - Standardize query paramaters (`q` + `category`) so server-side logic stays simple.
 - When using `choices`, match both the stored key and the human readable label to make searches intuitive (“hoodie” should match, whether user types the key or the label).

+## Basket Data Handling Error

+**Bug:**

+When adding merch items with a specific quantity (e.g., 2), the quantity was not carrying over into the basket.
+Additionally, when updating quantities of items already in the basket, the order of items would randomly change.
+This made it look like quantities were being applied inconsistently and the basket was shuffling unpredictably.

+**Fix:**

+For the missing quantity, I updated the `add_merch_to_basket` view to capture the `quantity` value from the form (`request.POST`) instead of defaulting to 1 every time.
+This allowed the chosen number from the merch detail dropdown to carry through to the basket correctly.

+For the reordering, I added explicit ordering to the queryset with `basket.items.order_by("id")`.
+This stopped items from appearing in a different order after each update, since **Django** by default doesn’t guarantee order unless specified.

+**Lesson Learned:**

+Never assume form values are automatically passed through — always grab them explicitly from `request.POST`.
+And when showing lists of models, always add `order_by` if I want a predictable order; **Django** does not guarantee query ordering without it.

+## Basket Size Display Error

+**Bug:**

+The merch size wasn’t showing up in the basket, even though it was being selected on the merch detail page.
+When it did appear, it sometimes showed as a lowercase letter (`l` instead of `L`).

+**Fix:**

+I added a `size` field to the `BasketItem` model and ensured the selected size was stored in it when the merch was added to the basket.
+In the template, I displayed the size using `{{ item.get_size_display }}` instead of just `{{ item.size }}`, so it pulled the capitalised label defined in the model’s `choices`.

+**Lesson Learned:**

+If a field uses choices in **Django**, always use `get_FIELD_display` to render the user-friendly label instead of the raw database value.
+That avoids problems like lowercase codes or cryptic letters showing in the UI.

+## Basket Event Details Error

+**Bug:**

+I originally used `{{ item.event }}` to show event details in the basket, but this included the event name, venue, and date all in one line (because of the model’s `__str__` method).
+When I tried to split them, the venue ended up being repeated, making the basket confusing.

+**Fix:**

+I updated the basket template to display the individual attributes separately:
+- `{{ item.event.title }}` for the event name,
+- `{{ item.event.venue }}` for the venue,
+- `{{ item.event.date }}` for the date.

+This stopped duplication and gave me full control of where each piece of information appeared.

+**Lesson Learned:**

+Don’t rely on `__str__` when you need fine control over display.
+It’s better to pull the exact fields needed, especially when showing multiple attributes in different places.

+## Basket Layout/Responsive Error

+**Bug:**

+The basket layout was inconsistent across screen sizes.
+On larger screens, the qty dropdown, delete button, and price weren’t lining up properly with the description.
+On smaller screens (<768px), the layout collapsed in unexpected ways: the description wrapped awkwardly, the qty dropdown wasn’t aligned with the text, and the venue/date sometimes appeared in the wrong place.

+**Fix:**

+I restructured the template using Bootstrap’s grid system:
+- For ≥768px screens, I kept the original layout with three columns: thumbnail, details, and price aligned with description text.
+Qty dropdown and delete button sat below in a second row.

+- For <768px screens, I stacked the layout into clearer rows: thumbnail in the first column, event/merch details in the second, and price + delete aligned in the third.
+I also adjusted the delete button size using `btn-sm` for mobiles and tightened spacing with Bootstrap utility classes.

+**Lesson Learned:**

+When debugging responsive layouts, design separately for mobile and desktop first, then merge.
+Bootstrap’s `d-none`, `d-md-block`, and breakpoint classes are essential for tailoring layouts.
+Never assume one structure will look right on both small and large screens without breakpoint adjustments.